CORS

 2. TelemetryOS Resources

-TelemetryOS-hosted resources already allow your origin:
+TelemetryOS-hosted resources already allow the application origin:

 // Media API returns publicUrls that work directly